canopy-js/canopy-js/README.md

 ## Why?

-A human explainer can give a brief introduction that touches on several points and allows the listener to express follow-up questions, investigating their particular interests, adding more detail for someone advanced, or more background information for a beginner.
+A human expert can give a brief introduction to a subject and then solicit input from the listener, adding more detail for someone advanced, or more background for a beginner.
 Multiple explanations may mention the same points, but in different contexts and orderings.
-Even though the same building blocks are being used, you'll never get exactly the same explanation twice.
+Even though the same building blocks are being used, you'll never hear exactly the same explanation twice.

-Canopy allows an author to express their ideas once, in small modular pieces, and the web interface combines them to produce an infinite number of customized, user-driven explanations.
+Canopy allows the author to express their ideas once in small modular pieces, then the web interface combines them to produce an infinite number of customized, user-driven explanations.
 Projects of enormous size can be navigated in just a few clicks.
-Each point can reference many more, better capturing the dense connections that can exist between different topics of a project.
+Each point can reference many more, capturing the dense connections that exist between topics of a project better than linear text.

 ## Getting Started